AMI Recognition Program

 -

-No. Please note that the AMI and AMI/USA logos are copyrighted and their use is reserved for the head office, AMI affiliate organizations, and AMI training centers.
-Schools are asked not to use the AMI nor the AMI/USA logos.
-Once a school gains Recognized, Affiliated or Associated status, the AMI/USA Member School Seal will be provided for the school’s website and communication materials.
+No. Please note that the AMI and AMI/USA logos are copyrighted and use is reserved for the head office and AMI affiliates.
+Schools are asked not to use the AMI or the AMI/USA logos.
+Once a school gains Recognized, Affiliated or Associated status, the AMI/USA Member School Seal is provided for the school’s website and communication materials.
 This seal provides visual acknowledgement of a school’s AMI/USA membership.

 -

-Once a school gains Recognized, Affiliated or Associated status, the AMI/USA Member School Seal will be provided for the school’s website and communication materials.
+Once a school gains a recognition status, the AMI/USA Member School Seal is provided for the school’s website and communication materials.
 This seal provides visual acknowledgement of a school’s AMI/USA membership.
-Schools will also be added to the AMI/USA website’s school locator.
+Schools are also added to the School Locator.

 Frequently Asked Questions: